ScottyLabs/governance/__meta/synchronizer/README.md

   - A developer group will also be created with the suffix "-devs".

-    - The team devs will be added to this group.

-  - An external admin group will be created with the suffix "-ext-admins".
+  - An external admin group will be created with the suffix "-ext-admins" if the `ext-admins` field is present in the team file.

-    - The team external admins will be added to this group.

-  - An applicant group will be created with the suffix "-applicants".
+  - An applicant group will be created with the suffix "-applicants" if the `applicants` field is present in the team file.

-    - The team applicants will be added to this group.

 ### Hashicorp Vault

 - Create Hashicorp groups and necessary policies and aliases to integrate with Keycloak for authentication.
-  - Dev groups can read the local secrets.
+  - Dev groups can read the secrets in the `local` folder.
   - Admin groups can read and edit all secrets.

 - Populate the secrets for the team.
 The team can opt out by setting the `secrets-population-layout`